 Can You Afford to Maintain Your Current Lifestyle Throughout Retirement?

 One concern that many people have approaching retirement is the thought of a decreased standard of living upon retiring.
 There are a couple of factors that come together to influence whether you can maintain your current lifestyle with your retirement funds.
 The first of these is how much you will need per year to maintain your lifestyle and how well you save for retirement.
 The second factor is your withdrawal rate from your retirement portfolio.

 An important consideration when determining if you can maintain your lifestyle and have a comfortable retirement is inflation.
 The most important thing to note regarding inflation is that as long as your income sources can keep up with inflation over time, you will be able to maintain your desired retirement living standards.
 Income sources during retirement include social security benefits, rental properties, and other sources of revenue streams.
 The same is true regarding your investment portfolio.
 As long as your investment portfolio can keep up with inflation, you will be able to maintain your desired lifestyle.

 The most vulnerable years of most individuals retirement plans are the first few years after one retires.
 There are a couple of factors contributing to this.
 Early on, many individuals don’t have adequate retirement income producing assets, such as social security and rental properties.
 Secondly, many individuals are still paying off an expensive mortgage in the early years of their retirement.
-This requires the retiree to pull from their retirement portfolio at withdrawal rates that are far from ideal.
+This requires the retirees to pull from their retirement portfolio at withdrawal rates that are far from ideal.
 If you have a strong desire to maintain your current lifestyle during retirement and your retirement plan isn’t as strong as you’d like to cover your living costs, you may consider working part-time until your retirement plan gains enough strength to support your lifestyle.